seanluyk/AudioCleanup/Sox_Basics.md

 - Specify how much to trim from start and end of file (*where the file should end)
 - Use 0 as first parameter is not trimming from start
 - Navigate to the radio directory
+- celeb1.wav has ~11 seconds of unnecessary silence at the beginning we'd like to trim
 - In **Terminal** type:
 ~~~shell
 sox celeb1.wav celeb1trim.wav \